zabute/formsy-semantic-ui-react/README.md

   errorLabel={ <Label basic color="orange" pointing="left"/> }
 />
 ```
-You can also pass in a custom component and style it as you wish.
+You can also pass in a custom component with the desired styles.

 License: [MIT](/LICENSE)